 - Buy the paperback edition from Arachnid Press.

 This may be signed and dedicated at no extra cost if you wish.

 - Paperback: 351 pages

 - Product dimensions: 19.8 x 13.0 x 2.2 cm

 - Find out more about the book on Ken Lussey's website.

-Alternatively we also sell singly - again signed and dedicated at no extra cost by Ken Lussey if you wish - paperback editions of his two previous thrillers set in Scotland during World War Two, 'Eyes Turned Skywards' and 'The Danger of Life'.
+We also sell - again signed and dedicated at no extra cost by Ken Lussey if you wish - paperback editions of his two previous thrillers set in Scotland during World War Two, 'Eyes Turned Skywards' and 'The Danger of Life'.
 These were published by Fledgling Press in 2018 and 2019 respectively.

 Scottish Field, September 2021: